SEERNET/Multi-Speaker-Diarization/README.md

 | speakerIds   | List[String] | Optional set of speakers to be identified from the call | [default to []]      |
 | doVad        | Bool   | Apply voice activity detection                           | [default to False]           |

-> audioType can have two values 1) callcenter 2) meeting.
+> audioType: can have two values 1) callcenter 2) meeting.
 We recommend using callcenter when there are two speakers expected to be identified and meeting when multiple speakers are expected.
+> doVad: Default=False.
+This parameters is required if you want silence & noise segments removed from the diarization output.

 ### Query Parameters